KomodoPlatform/NotaryNodes/notarynodes/gt/README.md

 ## Pledge:
 * To maintain a well performing node for the security of KMD as well as it’s many assetchains and other projects using dPoW.
 * To continue maintaining a well performing KMDLabs node.
 As the KMDLabs project grows, the rest of the ecosystem will benefit.
+* Give back to the community.
 ```
 * 20% - KMDLabs to be distributed to either fund nodes or development
 * 5% - Pirate Chain development
 * 5% - Verus Foundation
-* 5% - Toward other developments/bounties that come up.
+* 3.33% - Toward other developments/bounties that come up.
 ```

 ## Server Spec: